AndriyBosik/SelfAssessment/Skills/NodeJS.md

 - Data access
   - Data access layer: 🖐 used
   - Repository: 🖐 used
-  - Active record: 🎓 known
+  - Active record: 🖐 used
   - Query builder: 🚀 constructed
   - Object-Relational Mapping: 🖐 used
-  - CRUD
+  - CRUD: 🖐 used
-  - DTO
+  - DTO: 🖐 used
 - Error handling and debugging
   - `Error`: 🖐 used
   - `error.cause`: 🖐 used